nccgroup/LoggerPlusPlus/README.md

 <b>Tested on:</b>

-This extension has been built by using Java v6 library (originally was v7) and has been tested on Burp Suite v1.6.27.
+This extension has been built by using Java v7 library and has been tested on Burp Suite v1.7.25.
 If you want to use Java v7 or v8, you need to download the source code and compile it yourself.
-The project has been created by Eclipse, Apache Ant (to create the JAR file automatically), and WindowBuilder (to design the UI in Eclipse).
+The project has been created by IntelliJ Idea, Eclipse, Apache Ant (to create the JAR file automatically), and WindowBuilder (to design the UI in Eclipse).

 <b>Latest version:</b>